 - Volunteers their time, skills, knowledge and enthusiasm to promote the quality of life in the Barnard Community

 - Develops the combination of knowledge, skills, values and motivations to make a difference in the civic life of the Barnard Community and other communities at-large

 - Promotes the quality of life in the Barnard Community through both political and non-political processes.

 Bold Award for Visionary + Radical Leadership

 - Does trailblazing work that has impacted both the Barnard community and beyond.

-- Shows ingenuity and radical approach to addressing institutional and systematic issues affecting the on/off campus community.
+- Shows ingenuity and radical approach to addressing institutional and systemic issues affecting the on/off campus community.

 - Shifts the paradigm and understanding of conventional leadership to one that serves the known needs of the community.

 She’s bold, she’s playful, she’s furry, and rumor has it that she has some of the best dance moves around town!
 This magical being is better known as Millie the Dancing Bear.
 Millie helps spread school spirit, is the center of attention at student events posing for selfies and group photos, and is, of course, always willing to lend a hug.
 Students’ reactions to Millie are quite varied - some giggle and wave hello, some scream and run into hiding, some ask all of the questions possible to figure out who wears the costume, and others run towards her in excitement and with much Barnard pride.